root-project/jsroot/demo/openui5/Readme.md

 JSROOT provides method to load openui5 functionality.
 Just do:

       JSROOT.AssertPrerequisites('openui5', function() {
-          // use JSROOT.sap variable as entry point });
+          // use sap variable from this point
+      });

 To embed JSROOT graphics into openui5-beased webpage, use: